Clinton Street Baking Company & Restaurant: Awards and accolades

 In December 2010, The New York Times described it as a "brunch magnet", and The New York Daily News said that the "legendary" dining destination was "the city's hottest breakfast nook".
 Time called it a "cult favorite".
-The restaurant has been one of Zagat's top picks in the Lower East Side.
+The restaurant has been one of Zagat's top picks on the Lower East Side.

 Time magazine cited it for having New York City's best pancakes in both 2005 and 2008.
 The restaurant is noted especially for its fresh-baked goods.
 USA Today described it as a "charming cafe with outstanding cherry pie".

 In January 2009, Bobby Flay challenged the owners of the restaurant to a "blueberry pancake showdown", which was filmed in an episode of Throwdown! with Bobby Flay at the restaurant.
 In 2010, Kleinberg won Godiva Chocolatier's SWEETest Challenge Award for his Warm Upside Down Pear Cake with pecan ice cream, caramel sauce, and pecan brittle at the third annual Food Network New York City Wine & Food Festival.

 In 2011, Poor Taste Magazine rated it # 1 in its list of the "100 Best Brunch Spots in America".
 In 2011, Zagat ranked it 2nd out of 204, among traditional American restaurants in New York City.